winglang/docsite/blog/2023-08-15-new-method-to-existing-resource.md

 ## Cloud-Specific Implementations

 Wing's support for multiple cloud providers means that each new method must be implemented for every supported provider.
 Now it's time to change folders like `target-awscdk`, `target-sim`, and others, each contain cloud-specific implementation files.
+I will say that `target-sim` is not really a cloud provider, but it is our local simulator that runs locally and allows us to code, test, and debug very fast.
 Let me give you an example, for cloud provider `target-sim`, I set the length of the `mesages` array to zero:

 ```js